RobRendell/gTove/README.md

 * Show editable name labels on minis.
 * Duplicate mini that's on the tabletop N times (default 1).
 New minis are named with numbers based off the original such as "Goblin 2", "Goblin 3" etc. (and the original mini is also given a number if it doesn't have one already).
+* Reset offline status when you log out of offline mode and in again using Drive.

 ## Plans/TODO